 J A ULIO THE ADJUTANT GENERAL

 Dale returned to the United States on the U.S.S.
 General A. E. Anderson which sailed on February 11, 1945, from Tacloban, Leyte, Philippine Islands.
-The ship had a two-day layover at Hollandia, New Guinea, from February 18 to 20, before it sailed for the U.S. and arriving at San Francisco on March 8, 1945.
+The ship had a two-day layover at Hollandia, New Guinea, from February 18 to 20, before it sailed for the U.S. and arrived at San Francisco on March 8, 1945.
 He was the first member of A Company to return to Janesville.
-In many cases, he provided the families with the first news that they had heard about their sons.
+In many cases, he provided the families with the first news that they heard about their sons in three years.

 Dale was discharged from the army on July 30, 1946.
 In November 1946, Dale married Mary Nickols and the couple became the parents of three children.
 Although he was considered legally blind from the beriberi he had while a POW, he worked at the General Motors Assembly Plant in Janesville.
 There, he had the job of equipping outgoing cars with tool kits.
 He also served on the Janesville City Council and spent the rest of his life in Janesville.

-Dale Lawton passed away on December 31, 1967.
-He was buried at Mount Olivet Cemetery in Janesville, Wisconsin.
+Dale Lawton passed away on December 31, 1967, and was buried at Mount Olivet Cemetery in Janesville, Wisconsin.